- ljmarkson

 A Variegated Variation

 Variegated fritillary butterflies also lay their eggs on passionflower vines.
 Their caterpillars look like the gulf fritillaries, but they have white dots on them.
-It's like a celebrity sighting the few times a year I'm fortunate enought to find these caterpillars on my passionflower vines.
+It's like a celebrity sighting the few times a year I'm fortunate enough to find these caterpillars on my passionflower vines.

 There are a few other butterflies that lay eggs on a variety of native passionflower vines in other parts of America, particularly in Texas and California.
 I'm just sharing what I know about the ones in Atlanta.